Department of Public Safety

 - understand and appreciate different cultures and how best they can interact with people of cultures and communities other than their own (Cultural).

 Dr. Russo is a graduate of the University of Arkansas - School of Law.
 He has been a certified firefighter, emergency medical technician, fire inspector, and fire investigator in Florida.
-Dr. Russo is currently certified as a Firefighter 1 & 2 and Fire Instructor in Missouri.
-He is also a certified Missouri Law Enforcement Officer.
-Dr. Russo has been a volunteer firefighter, paid firefighter and Deputy Fire Marshal.
+Dr. Russo is currently certified as a Firefighter 1 & 2, Fire Instructor, Fire Officer and Fire Inspector in Missouri.
+Ne is a Nationally Registered Emergency Medical Technician and is also a certified Missouri Law Enforcement Officer.
+Dr. Russo has been a volunteer firefighter, paid firefighter, Deputy Fire Marshal and EMT.
 He has also been a Deputy Sheriff, Chief Deputy Sheriff and Major Crimes Investigator.
 He is a licensed attorney in Arkansas and Missouri.
 Dr. Russo uses his years of experience in the emergency services to teach in the Department of Public Safety.

 Dr. John O. Russo, J.D.